bazel-contrib/publish-to-bcr/e2e/fixtures/unversioned/README.md

-Ruleset repo that doesn't update the source MODULE.bazel's `version` field.
+Ruleset repo that doesn't have the source MODULE.bazel's `version` field.